avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 ---------------------------------

 :domainWidth: width of the domain around the avalanche path in [m]
-:runoutAngle: angle of the slope at the start of the run-out zone [°]
+:startOfRunoutAngle: angle of the slope at the start of the run-out zone [°]
+:resType: data result type for runout analysis
-:pressureLimit: pressure limit value for evaluation of runout in [kPa]
+:thresholdValue: limit value for evaluation of runout (according to the chosen resType)
+:contourLevels: contour levels for difference plot (according to the chosen resType)
+:diffLim: max/min of chosen resType displayed in difference plot
 :interpMethod: interpolation method used to project the a point on the input raster (chose between 'nearest' and 'bilinear')
 :distance: re-sampling distance.
 The given avalanche path is re-sampled with a 10m (default) step.
+:anaMod: computational module used to perform ava simulations
+:comModules: two computational modules used to perform ava simulations in order to compare the results
 :plotFigure: plot figures; default False
 :savePlot: Save figures; default True
 :WriteRes: Write result to file: default True